MTDJDSP/MT-LIFT/README.md

 Compared with other datasets, MT-LIFT has the following advantages:
 - ✅ We collected it from an unbiased treatment assignment, ensuring that the user response changes is solely influenced by the treatment.
 - ✅ It has abundant features and provides ample opportunities for various algorithms to extract valuable information.
-- ✅ It has multiple treatments, offering additional information for uplift modeling and exploring the effects of differential interventions.
+- ✅ It has multiple treatments for exploring the effects of differential interventions.
 - ✅ We collected it from the impression space, including comprehensive chain information for accurate analysis of user responses.

 If you find it helpful, please cite our paper: